DanielSpeir/Rust/README.md

 ----
 ### The Route Scope

 The 'route' method accepts a minimum of two arguments: the Route Path, and the Route Action.
-The Route Action can take the form of a string, which the router would simply print, or a Closure object, which the router would fire.
+The Route Action can take the form of a string, which the router would simply print, or a Closure object, which the router would call.

 ##### Basic String Return
 ```php